-Two goals in a blistering opening half-hour were enough to seal an emphatic aggregate win for Antonio Conte's side.Juventus breezed to a 4-0 aggregate win over Trabzonspor after goals from Arturo Vidal and Dani Osvaldo sealed a 2-0 second-leg win in their Europa League last-32 tie.
+Two goals in a bilstering opening half-hour were enough to seal an emphatic aggregate win for Antonio Conte's side as they kept their quest for Europa League glory alive

-In an utterly breathless opening half, Juve - targeting a Serie A and Europa League double this season - set about its opponent like a team possessed and would have been out of sight but for the heroics of goalkeeper Onur Kivrak.
+In an utterly breathless opening half, Juve - targeting a Serie A and Europa League double this season - set about their opponents like a team possessed in Thursday's second leg and would have been out of sight but for the heroics of goalkeeper Onur Kivrak.

-It leaves the Italian champions on course for the dream final at their home ground, although first up is Serie A rival Fiorentina, which inflicted Juve's only league defeat of the campaign when the sides met earlier this season.
+It leaves the Italian champions on course for the dream final at their home ground, although first up are Serie A rivals Fiorentina, who inflicted Juve's only league defeat of the campaign when the sides met earlier this season.

 The onslaught continued from the visitors with Claudio Marchisio and Paul Pogba both testing Kivrak from long range.

 Despite having the luxury of a two-goal cushion from the first leg, there was no let-up from Juve and Kivrak again kept his side in it by thwarting Leonardo Bonucci and then producing a fabulous reflex save from Isla's powerful 18-yard effort.

 Federico Peluso forced the rebound home, but was flagged offside.

 Juve finally got the goal their determined start deserved after 17 minutes.
 Giovinco played a neat one-two with Osvaldo, whose cross found the Italian 10 yards out.
 Giovinco's first-time shot produced an amazing point-blank save from Kivrak before Vidal smashed home the rebound.

 Conte's men were rampant and doubled their advantage on the night after 33 minutes when Giovinco latched on to an inch-perfect pass before crossing for the unmarked Osvaldo to head home.